Rocky: The Ultimate Film Franchise!

 It is the first installment in the Rocky franchise.

-In the film, Rocky Balboa (Stallone), a poor small-time club fighter and loanshark debt collector from Philadelphia, gets an unlikely shot at the world heavyweight championship held by Apollo Creed (played by Weathers).
+In the film, Rocky Balboa (Stallone), a poor small-time club fighter and loanshark debt collector from Philadelphia, gets an unlikely shot at the world heavyweight championship held by Apollo Creed (played by Carl Weathers).

 Rocky entered development in March 1975, after Stallone wrote the screenplay in three days.